SpencerWBarnes/PiMon/README.md

 If you want an explanation or description of the code, reference the [Code Explained doc](/CodeExplained.md).

 ## Usage
 PiMon runs on a Python Waitress server.
-The webpage's address is `192.168.1.1`
+Connect to its WiFi network `SECONboi` with password `secon1337`, then go to the webpage's address at `192.168.1.1`

 Run the app anywhere with:
 ```